mieckert/predictionio-buildpack/CUSTOM.md

 🏷 This buildpack is compatible with templates built for **PredictionIO version 0.9**

-🚨 Avoid engines that persist their model to the filesystem, which is incompatible with the [emphermeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) of Heroku dynos.
-These engines must be modified to use Amazon S3 or the database for persistence.

 ### Create an engine

 `cd` into the engine's directory, and ensure it is a git repo: